 The plunge in car sales after 2008, charted above, was an effect of the same broad economic carnage depicted in the gasoline sales chart.
 But this event brought more than a reduction in scale.
 Something significant also happened to consumer habits.

-Before the carbon tax – and before the Great Recession – for every new car that was sold, one truck or SUV was driven off the lot.
+Before the carbon tax – and before the Great Recession – for every new car that was sold, one new truck or SUV was purchased.

-After 2008, as the global economy began to perk up again, the demand for SUVs began to soar.
+After 2008, as the global economy began to perk up again, the demand for trucks and SUVs began to soar.

 So, in spite of the added cost of carbon tax, consumers were still ready to exercise their preference and pay the penalty.
 It was the exact opposite of what might have been predicted.
 What the heck is going on?